South Bank Show to profile Nicholas Hytner and Grime

 "The line-up for this series is truly extraordinary," added James Hunt, director of Sky Arts.

 "Where else in the world could you go from Carlos Acosta to Dizzee Rascal with such ease?"

 After its cancellation, The South Bank Show made its swansong on ITV in 2010, with a series of specials looking back at the programme's most famous subjects - from Sir Andrew Lloyd Webber to Billy Connolly.

-The show's demise, after 32 years, also saw Bragg stepped down as the ITV's arts editor.
+The show's demise, after 32 years, also saw Bragg stepping down as the ITV arts editor.